wearefair/modelmapper/README.md

 ## Is ModelMapper a one-off tool?

 No. ModelMapper is designed to be deterministic.
 If it does not infer any data type changes in your training CSVs, it should keep your model intact.
-The idea is that your data should define your model instead of the other way.
+The idea is that your data should define your model, not the other way.
 ModelMapper will update your model ONLY if it infers from your data that a change in your ORM schema is needed.

 ## I have certain fields in my ORM model that are not in the training CSVs.
 How does that work?